 A note about your assertive rights

-The first 60-ish pages are deeper explanations of these assertive rights, which I am not going to post completely in here.
+The first 60-ish pages of the book are deeper explanations of these assertive rights, which I am not going to post completely in here.
 Just buy the book.
 I am going to explain the first one below, the others are in a similar fashion, so you understand the concept.
 That said, most of them are pretty self-explanatory.
 He explains a lot of them in contrast to the arbitrary rules you have been exposed to from childhood by parents, society, etc.

 Outlining the first right will hammer the concept home.
 Afterward, read the 10 rights again, and it’ll make a lot of sense.